announcements

 • Create simpler, more accessible interfaces to programming in Unison.
 When you remove the possibility of syntax and type errors from programming (as is done in Scratch or spreadsheets), the barrier to entry drops dramatically, enabling kids and non-programmers to become productive at building programs.
 We want that same level of approachability but for a powerful, general purpose language.
 This was an area of research early on in the development of Unison, but we set it aside to focus more on the core language and tooling.
 It's still an area we are enthusiastic about and are planning to pick back up later this year or next.
 It's also an area where other groups have been doing a lot of interesting active research (for instance, Hazel).

 Thanks so much for reading.
-If you have questions about this report, feel free to come visit us on Slack.
+If you have questions about this report, feel free to come visit us on Discord.

 😀 Paul, Rúnar, Arya